-What’s Not: In contrast, “Forest and Conservation Technicians” may have some difficulty seeing ‘the forest through the trees’ averaging $35,320 per year and both the “Agricultural and Food Science Technicians” ($36,470) and the “Social Science Research Assistants” ($37,920) face some difficulty ‘feeding’ their passions as they average $110,380.
+What’s Hot: Although Physicists are the highest paid averaging $121,770, for the Astronomers (while small in number at 1,830), the ‘sky’s almost the limit’ as they average $110,380.
 Similarly, today’s Political Scientists have a lot to document and discuss and are well compensated in the process at $112,250.
-Also this occupation has two of the smallest categories in size in “Geographers,” who according to the Labor Bureau “study nature and use of areas of earth’s surface, relating and interpreting interactions of physical and cultural phenomena” (with 1,120 constituents averaging $66,830) and “Industrial Organizational Psychologists,” who “apply principles of psychology to personnel, administration, management, sales, and marketing problems”, with 1,020 members at a mean annual wage of $104,570.
+Also this occupation has two of the smallest categories in size in Geographers, who according to the Labor Bureau “study nature and use of areas of earth’s surface, relating and interpreting interactions of physical and cultural phenomena,” with 1,370 constituents at $74,090 and Industrial Organizational Psychologists, who “apply principles of psychology to personnel, administration, management, sales, and marketing problems”, with 1,020 members at a mean annual wage of $104,570.

 Sources: In addition to specific citations noted, supplementary source materials include the United States Bureau of Labor Statistics.